Newburyport, Massachusetts: Newburyport Literary Festival

 Held during the last weekend of April, the Newburyport Literary Festival was started in 2006 as a new effort by the city to increase interest in reading and literary arts.
 Many local authors are invited to sign and chat about their books, and schoolchildren create projects to show to an author who visits their school.
-Among the authors who regularly visit are Andre Dubus III, Tess Gerritsen and Rhina Espaillat.
+Among the authors who regularly visit are Andre Dubus III, Tess Gerritsen, and Rhina Espaillat.

+Newburyport Chamber Music Festival

+Held towards the beginning of August, the Newburyport Chamber Music Festival was founded in 2001 by resident Jane Niebling and Philadelphia violist David Yang.
+For the duration of the festival, exceptional international artists are embedded in the community, giving many concerts but also holding open rehearsals in public places, chamber music reading parties in local homes (“hausmusiks”), a free family concert, a lecture on the summer's repertoire, and a world premiere of a newly commissioned work often based on the culture, history, or landscape of the region.
+Prominent composers who have written for the festival include Jon Deak, Eric Ewazen, Jay Reise, and others.

 Points of interest

 Over the years, the town has cultivated a significant tourist population.
 The quaint downtown shopping center includes businesses that appeal to all ages.
 Local businesses and restaurants surround Market Square and along State Street.
 During festivals throughout the year, visitors are invited to enjoy concerts, food, and entertainment.
 An old mill building on Liberty Street is home to other small businesses and a local farmers' market during both the summer and winter seasons.
 The historic area has a charming feel and upbeat atmosphere.

 High Street is a remarkable street of fine old Federal-style houses, linking the Atkinson Common (1893–1894) with the Bartlett Mall, site of the Charles Bulfinch-designed Essex County Superior Courthouse (1805).
 Laid out in 1801, the Bartlett Mall was redesigned in the 1880s by noted Boston landscape architect Charles Eliot, with later improvements by Arthur Shurcliff.

 First Presbyterian Church dates from 1756.
 The clock tower bell was cast by Paul Revere.
 One of the most famous individuals in 18th-century America, evangelist George Whitefield, before dying in Newburyport in 1770, asked that his remains be buried under the pulpit of the "Old South" church, and they are there to this day.

-Some other points of interest are the city's historic waterfront, Atwood Park located in the south end of Newburyport, Market Square & Inn Street, Cashman Park, and Brown Square, graced with a statue to "Garrison the Liberator", before the City Hall.
-The recently restored City Hall itself is a fine old building featuring in the first floor corridor a portrait gallery of some of those who have fallen in service of their country.
+Some other points of interest are the city's historic waterfront, Atwood Park located at the south end of Newburyport, Market Square & Inn Street, Cashman Park, and Brown Square, graced with a statue to "Garrison the Liberator", before the City Hall.
+The recently restored City Hall itself is a fine old building featuring in the first-floor corridor a portrait gallery of some of those who have fallen in service of their country.
 Others are listed on the central monument in Atkinson Common.